 Performance-wise, this dual fuel generator has a better spec sheet than the top choice.
 Both models even have a close price margin.
 This unit also has an electric start, but it doesn’t have a remote start option.
 That small detail, plus the fact that it’s super heavy, dragged down this otherwise fuel-efficient generator.

 Do you like camping but like having the comfort of electronics?
 Trust us.
 The Champion RV Ready generator is the best dual fuel inverter generator – it has over 1,700 dual fuel inverter generator reviews

 Despite its 1.6 gallon tank, this generator has a running power output 500W below the budget pick.
 That’s a big difference, considering the fuel tank of the Westinghouse WGen3600DF is over twice as big.
 And you only have an 8% decrease from the maximum output.

 That’s the magic of having an inverter generator.
 You maximize the efficiency of the fuel you use.
 This generator also has the longest propane running time compared to all others on the list.
 You can keep this running for 14.5 hours, as long as you hook it up with minimal appliances.

 Now, if you need more output, you can connect two small units and have double the power.
 Cool right?
 You need to hook it up to the parallel link that you can get as an add-on.

 Also, looking for a portable dual fuel generator?
 This Champion unit is also an excellent choice.
 It’s less than 100 pounds, has a built-in wheel kit and a handle.
 Trust us.
 It is as portable as you get for this much power.
 In case you run into extreme weather conditions, you can use the included cover for extra protection.

-All things considered, the $1,040 you spend on this portable dual fuel generator gets you triple the benefits of getting a regular generator.
+All things considered, investing in this portable dual fuel generator gets you triple the benefits of getting a regular generator.
 It has dual-fuel technology and an inverter generator rolled into a toolbox-sized trolley.

 Engine size: 459cc